 These are the benefits of taking vitamin D:

-- Supports brain, immune system and nervous system
+- Supports the brain, immune system and nervous system

 - Helps regulate calcium and phosphate levels